Dinger's Aviation Pages

 THE SPITFIRE - ITS USE AS A NIGHT FIGHTER.

-The Supermarine Spitfire was always meant to be used during both the day and at night¹.
+The Supermarine Spitfire was always meant to be used as both a day and night fighter¹.
 That was part of the doctrine for the defence of the UK that had been formulated between the two World Wars.
 In 1917, improved British defences forced the Germans to adopt night bombing of the UK by their Zeppelin airships and Gotha bombers.
 The RAF assumed that in any future war, at least 50% of any bombing attacks would be made at night².
 In the cash-strapped aftermath of WWI, followed by the economic depression at the end of the 1920s, the RAF did not have the resources for separate, dedicated day and night fighter forces.
 They therefore determined all their fighters should be able to fly and fight by both day and night.
 During the 1920s the British developed the "zone fighter" concept of single-seat fighters equipped with radio and carrying landing and navigation lights, to defend London.
 They flew either standing patrols or were launched when enemy aircraft were detected crossing the coast, to patrol the "fighting zone" around the edge of London.
 The AW Siskin and Bristol Bulldog were the most successful of the zone fighter class.
 However, toward the end of the 1920s, the suggestion was made that a fighter without a radio or other night-flying aids might have a performance advantage to better catch enemy bombers, even if this meant they could only be used during daylight hours.
 This new class of fighter, called an "interceptor" resulted in the Hawker Fury fighter.
 It was meant to be based at aerodromes near the coast and be able to take off and climb fast enough to catch enemy bombers passing overhead.
-When tested in air exercises it was found that without a radio the Fury had little chance of finding any enemy bombers, so they were retrofitted with radios, but they were never given night-flying equipment.
+When tested in air exercises, it was found that without a radio the Fury had little chance of finding any enemy bombers, so they were retrofitted with radios, but they were never given night-flying equipment.
 From then on, the Air Ministry determined that all new fighters should combine the roles of "zone fighter" and "interceptor", and be able to fly and fight at night as well as have the speed and climb rate needed to overtake bombers.
 The first fighter to combine the two roles was the Gloster Gauntlet, followed by the Gloster Gladiator and then on to the Hurricane, Spitfire and Defiant.

 By the time the Hurricane, Spitfire and Defiant were being developed, engine power and the structural weight of fighter aircraft had grown to such an extent that the extra weight of a radio, landing lights, navigation lights and blind-flying instruments took up a much lower proportion of the all-up weight of an aircraft.
-The Spitfire carried a TR 9D high-frequency radio with an air-to-ground range of about 50 miles.
+The Spitfire Mk I carried a TR 9D high-frequency radio with an air-to-ground range of about 50 miles.
 The radio also functioned as a

-Pip-squeak transmitter to enable the position of the aircraft to be plotted by triangulation, a vital aid for any pilot who unsure of his position flying at night.
+pip-squeak transmitter to enable the position of the aircraft to be plotted by triangulation, a vital aid for any pilot who was unsure of his position while flying at night.
 The Spitfire had a full blind flying panel of instruments, including an artificial horizon to aid flying at night and in cloud (the German Messerschmitt Bf109 only had more primitive turn-and-slip indicators in the early years of the war).
 Cockpit lighting and the adjustable illumination rings of the gunsight of the Spitfire were all designed for night flying.
 The Spitfire had a full set of navigation lights and a retracting landing light under the port wing.
 At the start of the Second World War, Spitfires had a half-black, half-white colour scheme on their undersurfaces.
 This was for the easy recognition of them as RAF fighters when viewed at height through binoculars.
 Crucially, it allowed the aircraft to be identified as friendly if caught in the beam of a searchlight when operating at night.

 The half-black half-white underside of a Spitfire in the first months of the war helped them be identified as friendly if caught in the beam of a searchlight at night.